Otazka/MonoAgent/README.md

 - **And more...**

 ### 3. 🔧 Repository Extraction
-For each detected project:
+For each detected or configured unit (project/branch):
-- Creates a new GitHub repository via API
+- Creates a new GitHub repository via API (respects privacy settings)
-- Uses `git filter-repo` to extract only the project's files
+- Uses `git filter-repo` to extract only relevant files when needed
 - Preserves complete git history for the extracted files
-- Pushes to the new repository with `main` branch
+- Pushes to the new repository with the configured default branch

 ### 4. 📦 Common Component Extraction
 For detected shared components: